 Remote Session Facilitation Handbook

 The purchaser of documents is a Licensee and as such, is bound to abide by the Licensing Agreement Rules.
-Each purchased license (single download of the handbook) comes with a 60-minute coaching session during which Aseret will provide guidance for the elaboration of licensee-specific remote sessions.
+Each purchased license (single download of the handbook) comes with a 45-minute coaching session during which Aseret will provide guidance for the elaboration of licensee-specific remote sessions.
 Please send us an email (email@example.com) or call 1-502-895-7293 to schedule the session.
 We will provide a structured approach to optimize the value of the session.
 Your receipt number (license code) will attest of the license and your right to personalized coaching.

-The objective of this Handbook is to provide a framework that will significantly improve the value and outcomes from remote learning and development discussions.
+The objective of this Handbook is to provide a framework that will significantly improve the value and outcomes from remote learning and various virtual discussions.
 Please note that the term Remote Session in the text refers to any live activity that is performed from a distance.
 It includes Teleconferences, Webinars, Video Conferences or any other means of getting a number of people together at the same time with the opportunity for all participants to interact.
 Cases of online training that strictly include a single individual choosing to participate at their own pace, at any time of day and for as long (or short) as they like are not included in this discussion.

 In the Handbook you will find: